danieldavilaaleman/BC_Soda_Lake_ONT/ONT_data_processing.md

 samples collected from Alberta Soda Lake.
 The analysis was performed using a R10.4 MinION flow cell.

 ### Basecalling
 The sequencing run was performed using the Ligation Sequencing Kit V14 (SQK-LSK114) and 1 µg of HMW DNA.
-73 pod5 files were obtained (~12.5 Gb).
+73 pod5 files were obtained (~12.5 Gb) an N50 aprrox 7.54Kb.
 For basecalling, I run the sup model and set a quality limit of 8 using GPU partition `bigmem gpu:1`
 ```
 #!/bin/bash